 Boxes 2 and 3 are more simple as a flat taxation rate applies to them.
 Box 2 concerns the financial interests you have a company and Box 3 concerns your capital (savings and investments).

 Why you should file an income tax return

 Students count as tax residents in the Netherlands as your primary place of residence is here, as well as your source of income.
 Now you might be thinking that as students, the probability that you have bought a property in the Netherlands or invested in a successful company here is pretty low.
 While that may be true, filing in a tax return can actually be to your advantage as things such as textbooks and other study costs are deductible from your taxes.
 How this works is any costs that contribute to the advancement of your career aka your degree are tax-deductible.
 By filing a tax return, you can actually refund not only your tuition but also textbooks and readers!

 Now that you know the basics about what a tax return is and why you should file one, now comes the terrifying task of filing your taxes.
 Normally, at the end of the fiscal year, you should receive an invitation from the tax office to file your taxes.
 If you don't receive one, you can either file tax return digitally or via a tax accountant.
 If you submit it digitally, you’ll need a DigiD.
 A DigiD is a digital means of identification liked to your BSN.
 You can apply for one using your BSN and use it to access many online government platforms.

 Need some extra help?
-Blue Umbrella has a service designed to help internationals through the tax process.
+Taxperience has a service designed to help internationals through the tax process.
 Check out College Life Taxes to read more about it!